United States

 | NordVPN Sponsorship | Sponsored content | YouTube | Feb 2026 | — |

 A Brush with Bekah reaches an audience concentrated in United States primarily through YouTube, and is best activated via long-form YouTube integrations.
 As an art creator they map naturally to brands targeting that space.
-Demonstrated partners include Zocdoc and Skillshare.
-Engagement on YouTube runs around 10.1%, pointing to an audience suited to category-relevant, mid-funnel brand campaigns rather than pure-reach buys.
+Demonstrated partners include Incogni Inc. and Zocdoc.
+Engagement on YouTube runs around 10.2%, pointing to an audience suited to category-relevant, mid-funnel brand campaigns rather than pure-reach buys.

 The CreatorDB Agency runs end-to-end influencer campaigns globally — shortlisting, outreach, contracting, and performance reporting.
 Talk to our team about building a campaign around creators in this niche.